top of page

 When Norwegian and Swedish men joined the crusades upon returning to their homeland and travelling through the remote countryside they were shocked to find a whole village with pagan '''demons''' tattooed on their skin.
 We will never know what that meant but as the people were slaughtered and a new church was built we can guess it definitely did not conform to the xtian ideas / rules.

 One of the best sources is still from Ibn Fadlan (An Arab writer and traveller) who describes the tattoos of the Rus Vinkingr.
 They are described as having bodies tall as (date) palm-trees, with blond hair and ruddy skin.
-Each is tattooed from "the tips of his toes to his neck" with dark blue or dark green "designs" and all men are armed with an axe, sword and long knife
+Each has his skin stained from "the tips of his toes to his neck" with dark blue or dark green "designs" and all men are armed with an axe, sword and long knife.
+The Norse wore a cape over a tunic.
+The cape covered one arm and was kept together by a broach on one shoulder.
+The arm which was covered was the one with tattoos which told of tribe, Gods, ancestors and designs of nature like trees and animals.
+They kept the tattoos covered so that when they met new people these newcomers wouldn't know which tribe they were from or if they were coopermen (traders) or Vikings (pirates).
+The cape would also cover a weapon held on their hip.
+Interestingly, this is where the custom of shaking hands came from.
+When offering your hand you would expose the tattoos on your arm and also show if you had a weapon at your waist.

 A report from Theophylact to Pope Adrian I that dates from 786 details the continuation of pagan practices among the Anglo-Saxons.
 The legates were appalled that such customs, which seem to have included tattooing or scarification as well the body modification of their horses, were continuing among the Anglo-Saxons despite their conversion.
 Both the Frankish and Anglo Saxon law books that have survived talk of outlawing tattooing as it encouraged paganism.
 This must mean our ancestor's tattooed symbols of the Gods on their skin.
 It may also mean tattoos that referred to our ancestors were popular as any kind of ancestor veneration was strictly outlawed by the new xtian ideas.

 cleric William of Malmesbury, author of The Deeds of the Kings of England.
-Writing in the first half of the twelfth century, William, himself of mixed Saxon and Norman ancestry, wrote that“the Angli wore the tunic halfway to the knee so as to be unimpeded; the hair shorn, the chin shaven, arms laden with gold bracelets, skin distinguished with coloured tattoos” He also describes the Anglo-Saxons as being tattooed upon the arrival of the Normans much to the Normans distaste as such practices in Frankia often resulted in death for the tattooed person.
+Writing in the first half of the twelfth century, William, himself of mixed Saxon and Norman ancestry, wrote that“the Angli wore the tunic halfway to the knee so as to be unimpeded; the hair shorn, the chin shaven, arms laden with gold bracelets, skin distinguished with coloured punctured designs” He also describes the Anglo-Saxons as having painted skin upon the arrival of the Normans, much to the Normans distaste as such practices in Frankia often resulted in death for the tattooed person.

 One famous story described the tattoos of King Harold II of England, who was the last Saxon king, defeated by William the Conqueror at the Battle of Hastings in 1066 AD.
 Stripped of his clothing and royal regalia and his face badly mutilated, Harold II was finally identified by the tattoos of the names of his wife and country on his chest.
 This may have been a continuation of the tradition of elite tattooing of the Picts of the British Isles, or it may have been a common practice passed down from the Scandinavian origins of the Saxons.